1528344561/SimpleForumPage/README.md

 If you meet some difficult when you deploy this project, you can call me.
 My qq number is 1528344561

 Thank you.

+When you download the project,there may be some areas that you need to modify here :

+vite.config.js:
+Change those url to your own back-end server

 -------
 2023-12-26 22:19:08